nmandal/longevity-compendium/src/pages/docs/levels-metrics.md

 ---
-title: Nutrition Metrics
+title: Levels Metrics
-description: Metrics to track for nutrition
+description: Metrics EARLY pulls from Levels
 ---

 EARLY leverages [Levels](https://www.levelshealth.com) for logging meals.
 Levels provides real-time feedback on how your diet and lifestyle choices impact your metabolic health using continuous glucose monitors (CGM).
 Their app provides a great interface for tracking meals even if a CGM isn't equipped.